mhenson1989/group_one_project/README.md

 1. Slide 1: Intro/Big Picture Questions
 2. Slide 2:Cleaning the Data - Scraping, Review and Early Analysis
 3. Slide 3:Machine Learning - Linear Regression Model
-    - How we decided on our model
+    - Slide 4: How we decided on our model
-    - Process of building model and saving data
+    - Slide 5: Process of building model and saving data
-4. Slide 4: Building and Integrating the Database
+4. Slide 6: Building and Integrating the Database
-5. Slide 5: Website - User Interface (link website)
+5. Slide 7: Website - User Interface (link website)
-6. Slide 6 thru X: Analysis & Tableau Visualizations
+6. Slide 8 thru 11: Analysis & Tableau Visualizations
-7. Slide X + 1: Closing and Q&A
+7. Slide 12: Closing and Q&A